renpy/renpy/sphinx/source/config.rst

     A list of screen variants that are searched when choosing a screen to display to the user.
 This should always end with None, to ensure that the default screens are chosen.
-See :ref:`Screen Variants`.
+See :ref:`screen-variants`.

 .. var:: config.with_callback = None